semgrep/semgrep/metrics.md

 ## Data collected when explicitly requested

-For Semgrep App users running `semgrep ci` while logged in, data is sent to power your dashboard, notification, dependency search, and finding management features.
+For Semgrep AppSec Platform users running `semgrep ci` while logged in, data is sent to power your dashboard, notification, dependency search, and finding management features.
-These data are ONLY sent when using `semgrep ci` in an App-connected mode and are not sent when not logged in.
+These data are ONLY sent when using `semgrep ci` in a platform-connected mode and are not sent when not logged in.

 Three types of data are sent to Semgrep, Inc servers for this logged-in use case: scan data, findings data, and dependencies data.

-**Scan data** provide information on the environment and performance of Semgrep.
+**Scan data** provide information on the environment and performance.
 They power dashboards, identify anomalies with the product, and are needed for billing.
 The classes of scan data are: